CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/APP.3.6 DNS server.md

 ### 4.1 Literature

-Further information about threats and security measures in the area of ​​"DNS servers" can be found in the following publications, among others:
+Further information on threats and security measures in the area of ​​"DNS servers" can be found in the following publications, among others:

 * #### [BSICS055] Secure Deployment of DNS Services: